• Skip to main content

 Easy Pizza Pull-Apart Bread

-You won’t even know where the pizza pull-apart bread disappears.
+You won’t even know when the pizza pull-apart bread disappears!
 You pull one and the rest follow suit, faster than you can say "yum,” leaving no trace of cheesy goodness.
 Once you have the pizza pull-apart recipe dough ready, assembly and baking are quick.
 The only trouble?
 It’s hard to resist the cheesy, garlicky, herby aroma!

-This pizza pull-apart rolls recipe is different from my pull-apart cheese garlic bread.
+This pizza pull-apart rolls recipe is a riff on my pull-apart cheese garlic bread.
 Call them rolls, call them pull-apart buns, or call them pull-apart pizza bread.
-Once you taste these super yummy, delicious snacks that melt in your mouth, you won’t even care.
+Once you taste this super yummy, deliciousness, you won’t even care!

 Jump to: